 We maintain a set of Area Handbooks from the Department of Defense and a large collection of military history from all Branches of the Defense Department.

-We receive numerous series available from the Department of Education, including access to the full set of ERIC reports online.
+We acquire numerous series available from the U.S. Department of Education,.
 These provide strong support for our Education curriculum.

 5. Health and Human Services:

 Health and Human Services documents are vital to the Nursing and Social Sciences curriculum at MSSU.
-We maintain holdings in this area, publications from the National Center for Health Statistics, the Alcohol, Drug Abuse, and Mental Health Administration, and the National Institutes of Mental Health, Drug Abuse and Alcohol Abuse and Alcoholism.
-All of these materials are used by the public and by University patrons.
+We maintain holdings in this area including publications from the National Center for Health Statistics; the Alcohol, Drug Abuse, and Mental Health Administration,; and the National Institutes on Mental Health, Drug Abuse, and Alcohol Abuse and Alcoholism.

 Our holdings of the Department of Interior documents emphasize those of the U.S. Geological Survey.
-We have significant documents in National Park Service, Fish and Wildlife and Bureau of Land Management, particularly those relating to Missouri.
-We select many Bureau of Indian Affairs publications due to regional interests.
+We have documents from the National Park Service, Fish and Wildlife, and the Bureau of Land Management, particularly those relating to Missouri.

 8. Congressional hearings, reports, prints, and documents: